You can grow your blog in two ways:

-The Internet is a bit weird because users actively choose what content they’ll consume, but most of that content is set up for passive consumption.
+The Internet is a bit weird because users actively choose what content they’ll consume, but most of it is set up for passive consumption.

 This is why visitors don’t get as much from your content as they should and why very few ever take action.

-You need to create a situation where your visitors both actively choose to read your content and also actively consume it, meaning they take some kind of action.
+You need to create a situation where your visitors both actively choose to read your content and actively consume it, meaning they take some action.

 We’ve talked about the main benefits: your readers will learn more, and you’ll become more memorable.